Bread of Life Ministries International

 Bread of Life Ministries International (BOLMI; previous name Bread of Life Christian Fellowship; simply known as BOL or Bread) is a Filipino Evangelical megachurch founded by Rev. Caesar "Butch" L. Conde.
+It was founded in Quezon City in 1982.

 Its stated mission and vision is to "stabilize and expand what it has learned from God in prayer and the Word of God and to pass it on to other people, and also the beginning of revival in the country", which is inspired by Acts 1:8.

-BOL celebrated its 35th anniversary with "The Ancient-Future Way", a celebration held at Crossroad Center, Quezon City, Philippines on November 19, 2017.
-The event was attended by local and international members.

 History

 In the early 1980s, Pastor Butch Conde originally wanted to start a halfway house for prostituted women in Olongapo City, where the U.S. Naval Base Subic Bay was located.
-In August 1982, 12 people including Pastor Conde started a new church in Loyola Heights, Quezon City.
+In August 1982, Pastor Conde and 11 other people started a new church in Loyola Heights, Quezon City.
 Maryknoll College (now Miriam College) offered its auditorium to launch the Bread of Life Christian Fellowship and the first service gathering was held on November 14, 1982.
 Attendance steadily increased.